aleks-py/aleks-py.github.io/_pages/about.md

 ## **Conclusions**
 ##### **Putting Together All The Building Blocks**
-Bringing all the foundational building blocks together, we can now build the full Text-to-Video assembly.
+In this post, we have described the foundational building blocks of Text-to-Video generation of two popular models, Google's Imagen Video and Meta's Make-a-Video.
+Although these two methods have various differences, they build off of similar theory and similar building blocks.
+In *Figure 9*, we visually demonstrate how each of the consituent building blocks discussed in this post fit together to construct the larger Text-to-Video model.

 <figure>
   <img src="assets/img/T2V_building_blocks2.png" width="700" />
   <figcaption>Figure 9.</figcaption>
 </figure>
 &nbsp;

+1. **Latent Diffusion**
+2. **Testing** number one.

 ##### **Limitations of Text-to-Video**